Raechil na Garnussil na Gallam

 I am seventeen years old.

-That is good because as D-Harna we do not marry until we are eighteen, so I have a few more months.
+That is good because as D-Harna we do not marry until we are eighteen, so I still have time.

 Then I would have to undergo the Paskarl.
 All my hair is shaved off, both the hair on my head and elsewhere.
 There is more but nobody will tell me what.